-The SEMITRANS10 modules' built-in NTC temperature sensors are monitored by the error inputs of IGBTs T1 and T4 respectively.
-At a pre-defined temperature (to be defined by the user by adjusting a resistor) T1 (T4) is switched off immediately and the error is transmitted from secondary side to primary side by the driver.
-In this case all other IGBTs are immediately switched off by the linked error signal.
+The SEMITRANS10 modules' built-in NTC temperature sensors are monitored by the error input of IGBT T1.
+At a pre-defined temperature (to be defined by the user by adjusting a resistor) T1 is switched off immediately and the error is transmitted from secondary side to primary side by the driver.
+In this case all other IGBTs are immediately switched off by the linked error signal Desaturation detection.